peterjohansen/solace/README.md

 ```

 #### Reading characters
-Reading characters also works the same way as when reading integers, except you can't read a character without providing an error message:
+Reading characters also works the same way as when reading integers (except you can't read a character without providing an error message):
 ```Java
 char c1 = console.getChar("That is not a character");
 char c2 = console.getChar('a', 'z', "That is not a lower case letter.");